-- IT, procurement and finance must all be aligned.
+- IT, procurement, and finance must all be aligned.
 You can’t develop accurate predictive capabilities if you do not have full participation.
 Having all departments provide a complete dataset ensures the big picture is broad enough and deep enough.

 - Let analytics and intelligence converge to handle the grunt work.
 Artificial intelligence is adding more sophistication to the spend analysis process via machine learning.
-This can accomplish all of your basic workload, freeing you and your business partners up to take a more strategic approach and hunt for new opportunities.
+This can accomplish all of your basic workloads, freeing you and your business partners up to take a more strategic approach and hunt for new opportunities.

 The Serco Vision

-In realizing his own spend analytics opportunities, Spafford had three goals in mind: spend visibility, cost control and efficiency.
+In realizing his own spend analytics opportunities, Spafford had three goals in mind: spend visibility, cost control, and efficiency.
 While these goals could not be achieved overnight, the spend analytics aspect proved quicker than expected.

 One stumbling block became evident early in the process: Serco’s source data turned out to be poor.
-This is a hurdle that discourages many organizations attempting to set up a procurement analytics dashboard.
+This is a hurdle that discourages many organizations from attempting to set up a procurement analytics dashboard.
 Whether the project is in-house or outsourced, the apparent lack of reliable data is often the first-revealed and most concerning obstacle.
 But this does not mean you should put your project on hold, Spafford said.
 Rather, it is entirely feasible to do two things concurrently: improve your data resources while also constructing a dashboard.
-Indeed, the project should serve as impetus to pursue better data.
+Indeed, the project should serve as an impetus to pursue better data.